tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/操作指南/诊断优化/实时会话_intl_en.md

 You can use the real-time session feature of DBbrain to view the real-time session information of your instance, including performance monitoring, connection monitoring, running thread monitoring, SQL throttling, and hotspot update protection.
 This document describes how to use the real-time session feature.

->?Currently, real-time session is supported for TencentDB for MySQL (excluding the Basic Edition) and TencentDB for CynosDB (compatible with MySQL).
-However, SQL throttling and hotspot update protection are supported only for TencentDB for MySQL (excluding the Basic Edition).
+>?Currently, real-time session is supported only for TencentDB for MySQL (excluding the Basic Edition).

 ## Performance and Connection Monitoring
 Log in to the [DBbrain console](https://console.cloud.tencent.com/dbbrain/session) and select **Performance Optimization** on the left sidebar.
 On the displayed page, select a database at the top and select the **Real-Time Session** tab.
 - The **Performance Monitoring** module displays in real time the number of running threads and the CPU utilization of the instance.
-- The **Connection Monitoring** module displays in real time the maximum number of connections and the number of active connections of the instance.
+- The "Connection Monitoring" section displays in real time the maximum number of connections and the number of active connections of the instance.
 ![](https://main.qcloudimg.com/raw/03c23c17ff637f50f40a8b4d8e8e8dce.png)

 ## Running Threads